mys721tx/dropSeqPipe/docs/docs/Create-config-files.md

 * `gtf_biotypes` is the gtf_biotypes.yaml file containing the selection of biotypes you want to keep for your gene to read attribution.
 Using less biotypes may decrease your multimapping counts.

 ### [FILTER]
-* `barcode_whitelist` is the filename of your whitelist fi you have one.
+* `barcode-whitelist` is the filename of your whitelist fi you have one.
 Well plate base protocols often have one.
 * `5-prime-smart-adapter` is the 5" smart adapter used in your protocol.
 * `cell-barcode and UMI-barcode`: Is the section for cell/umi barcode filtering.
     * `start` is the first base position of your cell/umi barcode.